canonical/nginx-ingress-integrator-operator/docs/Tutorial/getting-started.md

     enqueued: 2022-12-12 16:42:08 +0000 UTC
     started: 2022-12-12 16:42:11 +0000 UTC
 ```
-This shows a number of things including the name of the [kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/) for our application (`'service': {'name': 'hello-kubecon-service'`), as well as the port that service is configured with (`8080`).
+This shows a number of things including the name of the [kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/) for the application (`'service': {'name': 'hello-kubecon-service'`), as well as the port that service is configured with (`8080`).

 You will also see a number of annotations that have been set for the ingress:
 ```